vidartf/ipydatawidgets/README.md

-# IPyDataWidgets
+# ipydatawidgets

-IPyDataWidgets is a set of widgets to help facilitate reuse of large datasets across different widgets, and different packages.
+ipydatawidgets is a set of widgets to help facilitate reuse of large datasets across different widgets, and different packages.